fabd/kanji-koohii/doc/Installation.md

 **Build the containers**.

 > :point_right: &nbsp; Note right after the containers are up, MySQL/Mariadb may take a minute to populate the local database.
-Check with `docker-compose logs -f`.
+Check with `docker compose logs -f`.
 A new folder `mysql56/` will be created in the root directory, which maintains the state of the database.

-    docker-compose up -d
+    docker compose up -d

 **CLI into the `web` (php/Apache) container**.
 You should see a colored prompt: `[php] root /var/www/html $`.

 > :point_right: &nbsp; Note: the path `/var/www/html` is mapped to `src/` which is the Symfony root folder.

-    docker-compose exec web bash
+    docker compose exec web bash

 **Init some Symfony directories**: